 Hey crafting friends!
 I've found an easy solution to wrap my home into the coziness of Scandinavian holiday decor!
 No need for elaborative holiday shopping.
 A little plaid or checkered pattern in red and white goes a long way.
 Actually, you might need no more than this to make your Christmas feel cozy, soft, and warm.
 And beautiful!

-On a side note, if you like Scandinavian decor, these diy gnomes are a must-see too (spoiler alert: all FREE!)
+On a side note, if you like Scandinavian decor, these diy gnomes are a must-see too.
+Or try my latest gnome ornaments with a free pattern.

 Here's a tutorial for these diy Scandinavian-style Christmas tree decorations.
 Easy to make, and never boring!
 You'll be able to mix and match them with anything red or white.
 Tons of options!
 Are you ready for the how-to?
 Let's start!